 - Never overfill the battery.
 If you do so, you will lose the correct acid quantity as per manufacturers design & battery will not perform well over a period of time.

 - Use a funnel & jug to fill 1 inch above the plates.
 You can see the plates when you open the plug & shine a light.
 Do not fill to the brim, this will bubble out during charging

 - Remember to fill each cell (filling one will not fill the other cells, they are not interconnected).

 The requirements of a golf cart battery or leisure battery are clearly very demanding of any technology, chemistry or manufacturer.
-Microtex, with its unique blend of design and manufacturing experience combined with its international expertise has put this knowledge to good use to design and produce a world leading tubular plate leisure battery.
+Microtex, with its unique blend of design and manufacturing experience combined with its international expertise, has put this knowledge to good use to design and produce a world-leading tubular plate golf cart battery.

 Did you like this article?
 Can you add some points we missed?
 Any errors?